-- 1. To be eligible for participation in interscholastic, extra-curricular and co-curricular activities for the first semester of a given year, with the exception of ninth grade, a student must earn 32.5 credits (25% of the total credits required for graduation) in the previous school year. - 2.
-To be eligible for the second semester of a school year, a student must have a passing numerical average in at least 16.25 credits (12.5% of the total credits required for graduation) of first semester subjects.
+- 1. To be eligible for participation in interscholastic, extra-curricular and co-curricular activities for the first semester of a given year, except for ninth grade, a student must earn 30 credits in the previous school year. - 2.
+To be eligible for the second semester of a school year, a student must have a passing numerical average in at least 15 credits of first semester subjects.
 Credits are determined as follows:

-5 credit course = 2 1/2 credits 2 1/2 credit course = 1 1/4 credits 1 credit course = 1/2 credit
+5 credit courses = 2 1/2 credits 2 1/2 credit course = 1 1/4 credits 1 credit course = 1/2 credit

-3. Students may be eligible in the second semester of their senior year even when they carry less than 12.5% of the State minimum (16.25 credits) during the first semester, provided they are meeting their school district's graduation requirements and are passing all courses in which they are enrolled at the start of the first semester.
+3. Students may be eligible in the second semester of their senior year even when they carry less than 12.5% of the State minimum (15 credits) during the first semester, provided they are meeting our school district's graduation requirements and are passing all courses in which they are enrolled at the start of the first semester.
 Seniors who withdraw from courses with a passing grade (wp) will be eligible provided they are carrying sufficient credits for graduation purposes.